ypid/ansible-packages/README.md

   * core: CLI only, does not require X

-* class: List of all packages for a specific class of hosts.
+* class: List of all packages for a specific class of host.

 * deploy: Options related to the installation and removal of packages as provided by the package management modules in Ansible.